-Another challenge lies in the necessity for the agent to not only make planning choices that maximise the expected utility but also to account for the possibly limited amount of resources.
-In fact, limited resources may impede the agent to reach its maximum expected utility if plans are computed assuming unlimited resources. \begin{quote} {\em How can the general framework be specialised?} \end{quote} By modelling different degrees of uncertainty and risk along the wide spectrum of uncertainty.
+By modelling different degrees of uncertainty and risk along the wide spectrum of uncertainty.
 For example, it can be specialised to model uncertainty-inducing actions.
-In this case, encoding the planning agent's beliefs about the probabilities of the outcomes is an interesting, yet challenging, research direction that would address further the complexity of real-world domains.
+In this case, encoding the planning agent's beliefs about the probabilities of the outcomes is an interesting yet challenging research direction that would address the complexity of real-world domains further.
 Learning the probabilities of outcomes could be a possible direction.